monarch-initiative/monarch-ui-new/README.md

   Use as little as possible; prefer `/assets`.
 - `/src` - Main source code that gets compiled, along with installed packages in `/node_modules`, into the final product.

-  - `/api` - Code that interfaces directly with any external services or data sources.
+  - `/api` - Code that acts as an interface between external resources and components.
-    As much as possible, data transformation should take place here, putting it into the desired format, leaving `.vue` files as mostly presentational (and some local UI state).
+    Code here should do as much work as possible to transform data into the format that `.vue` files need so that they can remain mostly presentational.
-    Data transformation should take place here as much as possible, keeping `.vue` files mostly presentational and with minimal logic.
+    Each file that queries an API should define a `Response` type (expected schema to be returned from api) and `Result` type (expected schema to be returned from function and provided to component using it).
   - `/assets` - Static resources like images.
   - `/components` - Reusable building blocks of UI.
   - `/directives` - See [Vue directives](https://v3.vuejs.org/guide/custom-directive.html#custom-directives).